 Plan your flights to leave after 1 PM.
 We have a 2.5-hour drive to get back to the airport and you should check in 2.5-3 hours ahead of the flight.
 The departure fee is now typically built into your airline fare.

-Please check the Travel Details section of this tour for additional information and updates.
+Please check the Travel Details tab of this tour for additional information and updates.

 Passports, Visas & Documents

-You must have a passport that is in good condition and is valid for three months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
+Passport: To enter Panama, you must have a passport that is in good condition and is valid for a minimum of three months beyond your scheduled return to the U.S. Check that expiration date!
+You should have at least one blank page per stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.
-If you are from another country, please contact the Panama embassy website for guidelines.
-Information for U.S. citizens can be found at:

-It is recommended to check for changes 60-90 days before your tour departs but, at the time of writing, a tourist visa is not required of US citizens for stays of this length.
+Visa: At the time of writing, a tourist visa is not required of US citizens for stays of this length.
 You will need proof of a return ticket.
 The necessary documents will be distributed by your airline while in flight or provided for you upon arrival.
 We advise that you bring your eContact list of hotels for use at immigration as well.

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep hard and digital backup copies on your phone (either photo or PDF scan), as well as a hard copy left with your emergency contact at home.
 The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
 This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.